Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wPV9uZsHLN8.md

 ### Transcript

-> oh so i'm glad we could take this on a friday after a full week of, engine merges yeah good times my brain my brain my brain shader eric yeah i like the snoot that just sounds like a weird parameter that i probably mistyped doesn't it spline start and pop this is why syntax highlighting helps i feel like that's just supposed to be endpoints yes i would like to retry that compilation because i'm an idiot thank you
+> oh so I'm glad we could take this on a friday after a full week of, engine merges yeah good times my brain my brain my brain shader eric yeah I like the snoot that just sounds like a weird parameter that I probably mistyped doesn't it spline start and pop this is why syntax highlighting helps I feel like that's just supposed to be endpoints yes I would like to retry that compilation because I'm an idiot thank you